hgosw/Python-project-Blackjack/README.md

 2) Open the Applications folder, go into the Utilities folder, and open the Terminal program.

-3) Type in cd and paste the the file location and press enter
+3) Type in cd and paste the file location and press enter

 4) Enter "python Blackjack.py" press enter.